LeNomDesFleurs/Laminaria/README.md

  - Use channels, mutexes and arc to manage thread concurrency

 ## 🔈 Audio demo
-You can do a bunch a things but I did glitchy ambient cause that is who I am (made with two units sequenced by ORCΛ)
+You can do a bunch a things but I did glitchy ambient cause that is who I am (made with two units sequenced by ORCΛ, no other effects involved)

 <audio controls src="sounddemo.mp3" title="Title"></audio>
 ## 🛒 Get it